 Eighth Day Books houses an eccentric community of books.
 But it is symphonic.
 It is symphonic because its guiding principle of selection is truth.
 And because truth is symphonic, as we learn from von Balthasar, Warren’s house of lovingly chosen books has a way of symphonically moving those people who give their allegiance to the transcendent unity in tune with one another.

-Let me conclude by encouraging you to take the time to read our patristic blog, The Daily Word.
+Let me conclude by encouraging you to take the time to read our blog, The Patristic Word.
 It offers an opportunity for you to experience a symphony of truth.
 But I do have to offer a warning.
 Some readings are short and sweet, easy for just about anybody.
 Others, not so much.
 But don’t let that hold you back.
 Please heed this advice from St Gregory Palamas, a fourteenth-century Byzantine bishop, as he admonishes his flock:

 Christ’s Church, especially here in this great city of Constantinople, includes not only persons who are simple and lacking in formal education, but also people who are wise and cultivated, both by nature and through the study of secular disciplines and the teachings of the Church.
 For that reason I do not for the most part make my homilies too basic.
 I prefer to help those who are lower to rise, rather than to bring down those who are higher on their account.
 Anyone, even if he is unlearned, who pays careful attention to my teaching, will not be wholly unaware of what I am saying.
 That portion, however small, which he can understand and take hold of and strengthen, fill, and save the heart which accepts it.